arashnm80/arashnm80.github.io/handbook.md

 ### 木漏れ日 - Komorebi
 [Telegram](https://t.me/Arashnm80_Persian/857)
 ### tipping point
 the critical point in a situation, process, or system beyond which a significant and often unstoppable effect or change takes place.
 ### incompressible
 ### ethereal
 extremely delicate and light in a way that seems too perfect for this world.
 ### diffident
 modest or shy because of a lack of self-confidence.
 ### infatuation
 an intense but short-lived passion or admiration for someone or something.
+### polyglot
+a person who knows and is able to use several languages.
+### multi-instrumentalist
+a person who plays more than one musical instrument.

 </details>